kafka4beam/brod/README.md

 It also manages per-topic-partition producer and consumer processes under two-level supervision trees.

+To use producers or consumers, you have to start at least one cient that will manage them.

 ### Start clients by default

-You may include client configs in sys.config have them started by default (by application controller)
+You may include client configs in `sys.config` have them started by default (by application controller)

-Example of configuration (for sys.config):
+Example of configuration (for `sys.config`):

 ```erlang
 [{brod,